Need help with booking? Send us a message.

 Why Choose Helambu Ama Yangri Trekking?

 The Helambu Ama Yangri Trek is a hidden gem in Nepal’s trekking portfolio, offering a unique blend of cultural immersion, spiritual experiences, and natural beauty.
-Unlike the more popular trekking routes, Helambu provides peaceful trails where trekkers can connect with local Hyolmo communities, visit Buddhist monasteries, and witness ancient rituals still practiced today.
-The trek’s moderate difficulty and proximity to Kathmandu make it accessible for beginners and those looking for an authentic Himalayan experience without the crowds.
+Unlike the more popular trekking routes, Helambu provides peaceful trails where trekkers can connect with local Hyolmo communities, visit Buddhist monasteries, and witness ancient rituals still practised today.
+The trek’s moderate difficulty and proximity to Kathmandu make it accessible to beginners and those seeking an authentic Himalayan experience without the crowds.

 Reasons to Choose This Trek & Company: